vectara/vectara-docs/www/docs/console-ui/reset_or_delete_corpus.md

 ## Deleting a corpus

 To permanently delete a corpus:
-1. Click on the _Delete_ action.
+1. Click on the _Delete_ button.
 A warning modal will appear.
 2. Enter the full name of the corpus for confirmation (case insensitive).
 3. Select _Delete_ and wait for the confirmation message.